 The QuickLift™, not to be confused with a facelift, is a revolutionary procedure that tightens loose skin in the cheeks, jaw line, and neck in a less-invasive way.
-The procedure, first performed in California by Dr. Alexander in 2004, delivers impressive results similar to a traditional facelift but with fewer complications and a quicker recovery.
+The procedure, first performed in California by Dr. Alexander and Dr. Kaplan in 2004, delivers impressive results similar to a traditional facelift but with fewer complications and a quicker recovery.
 Alexander Cosmetic Surgery is the only practice in San Diego licensed to perform the QuickLift.™

 - 1 Understanding the QuickLift™